abocchieri/abocchieri.github.io/publications.md

 ### Peer-reviewed papers

 - Thurairethinam, V., **Bocchieri, A.**, Savini, G., Mugnai, L. V., and Pascale, E. (2024).
-  Modelling Phase Variations introduced by Extreme Broadband Dichroics for Astronomical Photometry. _Submitted to the Journal of Astronomical Telescopes, Instruments, and Systems (JATIS)_
+  Modelling Phase Variations introduced by Extreme Broadband Dichroics for Astronomical Photometry. _The Journal of Astronomical Telescopes, Instruments, and Systems (JATIS)_. ([doi.org](https://doi.org/10.1117/1.JATIS.11.1.014003))

 - **Bocchieri, A.**, Mugnai, L. V., and Pascale, E., & al. (2024).
   De-jittering Ariel: an optimized algorithm. _Submitted to the Experimental Astronomy journal_